CamilleOnoda/CamilleOnoda/README.md

 👋Hello!

+I have been a professional translator for the last 5 years, and I am currently working on switching careers to become a software developer.
 🌱I'm currently learning computer science and programming through Harvard University's free courses: <a href="https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science" target="_blank" rel="noopener noreferrer">CS50 Introduction to Computer Science</a> and <a href="https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python" target="_blank" rel="noopener noreferrer">CS50 Introduction to Programming with Python</a> (final project: <a href="https://github.com/CamilleOnoda/Projects/tree/main/CrypticPass" target="_blank" rel="noopener noreferrer">CrypticPass</a>).

 <p>I am currently working through the <a href="https://www.theodinproject.com/paths" target="_blank" rel="noopener noreferrer">Odin Project</a> curriculum: a comprehensive online course that will equip me to be a full stack developer.</p>